ceraolo/PowerSystems/README.md

   Blank parts will be thus progressively eliminated to enhance model's display in tools, at least those mentioned above.

-The writer of these notes, as well as all the changes that will be made in this reporsitory is Massimo Ceraolo - massimo.ceraolo@unipi.it
+The writer of these notes, as well as all the changes that will be made in this repository is Massimo Ceraolo - massimo.ceraolo@unipi.it